Clement of Dunblane

-Clement (died 1258) was a 13th-century Dominican friar who was the first member of the Dominican Order in Britain and Ireland to become a bishop.
+Clement (died 1258) was a 13th-century friar who was the first member of the Dominican Order in Britain and Ireland to become a bishop.
 In 1233, he was selected to lead the ailing diocese of Dunblane in Scotland, and faced a struggle to bring the bishopric of Dunblane (or "bishopric of Strathearn") to financial viability.
 This involved many negotiations with the powerful religious institutions and secular authorities which had acquired control of the revenue that would normally have been the entitlement of Clement's bishopric.
 The negotiations proved difficult, forcing Clement to visit the papal court in Rome.
 While not achieving all of his aims, Clement succeeded in saving the bishopric from relocation to Inchaffray Abbey.
 He also regained enough revenue to begin work on the new Dunblane Cathedral.

 He faced a similar challenge with the impoverished bishopric of Argyll in the 1240s.
 He was given the job of restoring the viability of the diocese and installing a new bishop; this involved forming a close relationship with King Alexander II of Scotland.
 Clement was with the king during his campaign in Argyll in 1249 and was at his side when he died during this campaign.
 In 1250 Clement had been able to install a new bishop in Argyll and had become one of the Guardians appointed to govern Scotland during the minority of King Alexander III.
 By 1250 he had established a reputation as one of the most active Dominican reformers in Britain.
 Clement helped to elevate Edmund of Abingdon and Queen Margaret to sainthood.
 After his death, he received veneration as a saint himself, although he was never formally canonised.